Savory/docs/src/techniques/sse.md

   retry?: number;
 }
 ```

+> info **Hint** `data` may be an object.
+Danet `JSON.stringify` it before writing it to the stream, since the SSE wire format only carries text.

+#### Closing the stream

+Danet keeps the connection open until it receives an event whose `event` field is `close`, as in the example above.
+Once that event is dispatched, the stream is closed and the connection ends.
+Make sure your `EventTarget` eventually dispatches one, otherwise the connection stays open indefinitely.

+> warning **Warning** Danet subscribes to your `EventTarget` **after** the handler returns it.
+Any event dispatched synchronously inside the handler, before returning, is lost.
+Dispatch from a timer, an interval or an awaited callback instead.

 With this in place, we can now create an instance of the `EventSource` class in our client-side application, passing the `/sse` route (which matches the endpoint we have passed into the `@SSE()` decorator above) as a constructor argument.